dspice2003/reflection/README.md

 ---

-# End of First Week
+# End of week two
 ## 9/15/2017
 # reflection of this week
 # we learned how to make a conversation on code